 Reconstruction for freedom and social justice to build upon the gains of the First and Second eras of Reconstructions.

-Today, many Blacks consider the accomplishment of the Civil Rights Movement of the 1960s incomplete because of its failure to bring economic empowerment to far too many low and no income Blacks.
+Today, many Blacks consider the accomplishment of the Civil Rights Movement of the 1960s incomplete because it failed to bring economic empowerment to far too many low and no income Blacks.
 It failed to deliver “Black Wealth.”
-Because the upcoming voter empowerment summit includes addressing the economic short-fall of the “Second Reconstruction” its potential is huge.
-I for one believe that the upcoming summit with its outreach to all interested components of Black activism will prove to be a huge step in the right direction.
-Hopefully, we’ll discuss making our summit a launching pad for further progressive action in this “Third Reconstruction.”
+Future voter empowerment efforts must include addressing the economic shortfall of the “Second Reconstruction” – its potential is huge.
+I for one believe that student and individual outreach to all interested components of Black activism will prove to be a huge step in the right direction.
+Further progressive action is required in this “Third Reconstruction.”

 We will continue to explore our options going forward and urge all of our leadership organizations and individuals to add increasing Black voter participation and securing political patronage to their meeting agendas.